Materialious/Materialious/docs/DOCKER-FULL.md

 ```

 ### Overwriting Materialious defaults
 Materialious lets you customize the default settings by overriding them with `PUBLIC_DEFAULT_SETTINGS`.
-To configure this easily, go to **Settings** → **Export/Import** and click "Copy to clipboard" under the "Settings" header.
+To configure this easily, go to **Settings** → **Export/Import** and click "Export to clipboard" under the "Settings" header.
 For more details, check the [SETTINGS](./SETTINGS.md) page.

 **Please note:** These overwrites only apply on 1st load & won't replace existing configuration stored in browser local storage.